 Text can also be displayed more effectively when incorporated into the grid system.
 Retailers can list product information and prices over the exact item.
 This helps to minimise confusion and keep things simple for potential customers.

 For the last few years, whitespace and minimalism have ruled the waves when it comes to e-commerce web design.
 However, as we progress through 2018, it’s clear that more brands are beginning to experiment with and incorporate bold colours into their web design.

 In e-commerce, colour can help bring about a more positive shopping experience by helping to convey messages more clearly.
 You may have come across colour psychology and how it can shape perceptions, change emotions and compel people to act.

 For example, red is one of the most popular colours used online today as it’s very difficult to ignore.
 It therefore evokes a sense of urgency and compels users to act.
 Blue on the other hand is quite the opposite and gives off a more calming, reassuring vibe.
 Hence why it’s a popular colour amongst banks and online payment services such as PayPal.

 When it comes to colour, it’s important to ensure that your choices reflect your brand and the message you are trying to convey.
 Take a look at this nifty little guide as a solid starting point.

 To sum up

-In the world of e-commerce, it goes without saying that your website is a key priority.
+In the world of e-commerce, and e-commerce web design, it goes without saying that your website is a key priority.
 Ensuring that users have the best possible experience is crucial for repeat business and preventing them from looking elsewhere.

 These are just a few trends to consider and will help you to establish the areas of your website you may need to work on.
 Just remember to ensure any changes you do make are in line with your brand and the overall image you wish to convey.